 In Area of Study 1 you apply the problemsolving stages of development and evaluation to develop your preferred design prepared in Unit 3, Area of Study 2, into infographics or dynamic data visualisations, and evaluate the solutions and project plan.
 Area of Study 1 forms the second part of the School-assessed Task (SAT).
 In Area of Study 2 you investigate security practices of an organisation.
-You examine the threats to data and information, evaluate security strategies recommend improved and strategies for protecting data and information.
+You examine the threats to data and information, evaluate security strategies and recommend improved strategies protecting data information.